 About the program

-This dynamic two-year graduate certificate is designed to give students specialized and thorough training in the detailing, supply, fabrication and installation of steel structures and the management and coordination such projects.
-The training is directly related to industry standards and working conditions within North America and will enable students to develop detailed analytical and communication skills necessary to do detailed drawings for the structural steel industry.
-Students will learn CAD skills, building information modelling (BIM), building code requirements, specifications and estimating to assist them with challenging projects.
-Faculty are highly qualified specialists with current and relevant field experience.
-This program includes one semester of optional co-op with industrial placements Canada-wide or guided career management.
-Upon graduation, students will find jobs in the structural steel and steel fabrication industries as steel detailers, coordinators and project managers.
-Graduates of the program will be well sought after by the Steel Plus Network Inc., a North American network of steel fabricators.
+This dynamic two-year graduate certificate is designed to give you specialized and thorough training in the detailing, supply, fabrication and installation of steel structures including the management and coordination of projects.
+The training is directly related to industry standards and working practices within North America utilizing the latest Handbook of Steel Construction which will enable you to develop detailed drawings along with analytical and communication skills for the structural steel industry.
+You will learn proficiencies in CAD, 3D modeling, building information modelling (BIM), building code requirements, specifications and estimating to assist you with challenging projects.
+Our faculty are highly qualified specialists with current and relevant field experience.
+The optional co-op stream includes one co-op work term.

 This program is available to be taken on a full-time or part-time basis.
-Courses will be scheduled in the late afternoon and early evening to facilitate students who wish to take the program on a part-time basis while currently employed.
-Courses may also be scheduled to be delivered on Saturdays.
-Bridging opportunities are available for trades.
+Admission is available in January only.
+Bridging opportunities are available for graduates from other related programs at Conestoga and for professionals working in the industry.
 For more information, please contact the Program Coordinator at ssmd@conestogac.on.ca.

 Admission requirements